TemporalStereo: Efficient Spatial-Temporal Stereo Matching Network: Related Work

-\textbf{Efficient Stereo Matching with Deep-Learning.} A popular strategy to decrease the runtime consists in performing computation at a single yet small resolution (\eg 1/4) and obtaining the final disparity through upsampling.
-CoEx~\cite{coex} adopts this design.
+\textbf{Efficient Stereo Matching with Deep-Learning.} A popular strategy to decrease the runtime consists in performing computation at a single yet small resolution (e.g., 1/4) and obtaining the final disparity through upsampling.
+CoEx~\cite{coex} adopts this strategy.
 Coarse-to-fine \cite{BI3D,HSM} design further improves efficiency, since the overall computation is split into many stages.
 To further reduce the disparity search range for each pixel, StereoNet~\cite{StereoNet} and AnyNet~\cite{AnyNet} add a constant offset to disparity maps produced in the previous stage to avoid checking all the disparity candidates.
 However, as reported in \cite{UASNet}, the constant offset strategy is not robust against large errors in initial disparity maps.
-DeepPruner \cite{DeepPruner} prunes the search space using a differentiable PatchMatch \cite{barnes2009patchmatch}, obtaining sparse cost volumes.
+DeepPruner \cite{DeepPruner} prunes the search space using a differentiable variant of PatchMatch \cite{barnes2009patchmatch}, obtaining sparse cost volumes.
 In contrast, methods such as \cite{UASNet,CFNet} employ uncertainty to evaluate the outcome of previous stages and then build the current cost volume accordingly.
 However, since the cost volume itself expresses the goodness of candidates (the better the candidates, the more representative the cost volume), it could be used to \textit{check} and eventually \textit{correct} the candidates themselves.
-Nonetheless, previous methods in literature cannot exploit this cue since their candidates come from the earlier level and are constants through the current stage.
+Nonetheless, previous methods in literature cannot exploit this cue since their candidates come from the earlier level and are constant through the current stage.
 Conversely, this paper proposes inferring an offset for each disparity candidate from the current aggregated cost volume, which helps to ameliorate the disparity.
 Moreover, to improve network efficiency on high-resolution images, we perform the coarse-to-fine predictions only at downsampled feature maps rather than at full image resolution like HITNet~\cite{HitNet}.
-Furthermore, differently from competitors, our method can seamlessly use the past context to improve the predictions in the case of stereo videos largely, but with negligible overhead.